davFaithid/bytebuilder/readme.md

 ## How to use

 Currently ByteBuilder is CLI only, but if you are command-line averse do plan on building a GUI for it.
-ByteBuilder also currently only features SHA-256 hash building, but other hashes will be implemented.
+ByteBuilder also currently only features SHA-256, SHA-1, and MD5 hash building, but other hashes will be implemented.

 ByteBuilder is comprised of three modules: ByteBuilder, the main module which builds files from hashes, SeedSprout, which builds files from ByteBuilder seeds, and SeedSprouti, the module which builds from a container file.
 The i doesn't stand for anything I just wanted to reference the Nintendo DSi.